zq920320/codenvy/docs/_docs/admin-guide/admin-ldap.md

 | ldap.connection.pool.prune_ms   | Period between connection pool prunes - when idle connections are removed (milliseconds).
 | ldap.connection.pool.fail_fast   | Indicates whether an exception should be thrown during pool initialization when the pool does not contain at least one connection and it's minimum size is greater than zero (boolean).
 | ldap.connection.pool.block_wait_ms   | Time during which a pool which has reached maximum size will block new requests - during this time a `BlockingTimeoutException` will be thrown (milliseconds).
 Default time is `infinite`.
-| ldap.connection.bind.dn  | Since connections are initialized by performing a bind operation, this property indicates the DN to make this bind with (string).<br><br>Example: `userX`<br><br>On Active Directory, a special mode called FastBind.aspx) can be activated by setting both `ldap.connection.bind.dn` and `ldap.connection.bind.password` to a value of "*".
+| ldap.connection.bind.dn  | Since connections are initialized by performing a bind operation, this property indicates the DN to make this bind with (string).<br><br>Example: `userX`<br><br>On Active Directory, a special mode called [FastBind](https://msdn.microsoft.com/en-us/library/cc223503) can be activated by setting both `ldap.connection.bind.dn` and `ldap.connection.bind.password` to a value of "*".
 In this mode, no group evaluation is done, so it can be used only to verify a client's credentials.
-| ldap.connection.bind.password | Credential for the initial connection bind (string).<br><br>Example: `password`<br><br>On Active Directory, a special mode called FastBind.aspx) can be activated by setting both `ldap.connection.bind.dn` and `ldap.connection.bind.password` to a value of "*".
+| ldap.connection.bind.password | Credential for the initial connection bind (string).<br><br>Example: `password`<br><br>On Active Directory, a special mode called [FastBind](https://msdn.microsoft.com/en-us/library/cc223503) can be activated by setting both `ldap.connection.bind.dn` and `ldap.connection.bind.password` to a value of "*".
 In this mode, no group evaluation is done, so it can be used only to verify a client's credentials.

 ### SSL Configuration